christiangubana/rest-api/README.md

 FULL STACK REST API

 ## Summary
-A basic REST API using Node.js/Express/mongodb-memory-server for the server-side, & React.js/TailwindCSS for the client-side Because we're using In-memory Database, the server only keep your data in memory while the server is up and running, which means
+A basic REST API using Node.js/Express/MongoDB-memory-server for the server-side, & React.js/TailwindCSS for the client-side Because we're using an In-memory Database, the server only keeps your data in memory while the server is up and running, which means
 You'll be required to restart the server each time you want to make certain operation with the API

 <p>Step-by-step guide on how to get this application up and running on your local machine</p>